vsrinivas/fuchsia/docs/ledger/user_guide.md

 ### Setup

-To use sync, you will need an instance of the Firebase Real-Time Database.
-You can get one at https://firebase.google.com/.
+To use sync, you will need an instance of the Firebase Real-Time Database along with Firebase Storage.
+You can create a new Firebase project at https://firebase.google.com/.
+Then, visit the [Firebase Console](https://console.firebase.google.com/) and follow the instructions below.

-Ledger does not currently support authorization, so the database needs to be public-readable and public-writable (better not to store anything private there).
-You also need to **set up indexes** that allow Ledger to perform queries on synced metadata.
-Go to the [Firebase Console](https://console.firebase.google.com/) and set the following in `Database / Rules`:
+In `Database / Rules`, paste the rules below and click "Publish". (note that this makes the database data world-readable and world-writeable)

 ```
 {